MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 > **F.** Anterior view.
 > Scale bar 20 cm.

 Although the preserved part of Cervical S is in better, more robust, condition than Cervical V, the loss of most of the processes makes it less informative overall.
-The best preserved part is the most posterior third, but anterior to here the whole neural arch, both diapophyses and all traces of the prezygapophyses are missing.
+The best preserved part is the most posterior third, but anterior to here the whole neural arch, both diapophyses and almost all traces of the prezygapophyses are missing: all that remains is a portion of the medial aspect of the right prezygapophyseal lamina, but this is too badly damaged to indicate the trajectory of the SPRLs.
 Since the condyle is also badly damaged and the cortex mixing over much of the centrum, the only other informative parts of the bone are the parapophyses and the ventral margin of the centrum.

 Cervical S measures 75 cm in total length (cotyle margin to condyle).
 Local maxima in vertical height are found at the parapophysis, where the dorsal margin is 31 cm above the ventral, and at the highest preserved part of the neural arch, just anterior to the right postzygapophysis, which is 35cm above the PCPL.
 The total height of the cotyle is 20 cm and its width is 18 cm.